 A Site Assessment Report will be prepared for submittal to the United States Department of Interior (USDOI), Fish and Wildlife Service (USFWS).
-The report will document the results of all site assessment, along with separate accounts of site assessments that take place on public land administered by the USDOI), Bureau of Land Management, and site assessments that take place on public land managed by the United States Department of Agriculture, Forest Service.
+The report will document the results of all site assessment, along with separate accounts of site assessments that take place on public land administered by managed by the United States Department of Agriculture, Forest Service.
 The report will include the following: